JesseEmond/blitz-2024-registration/README.md

 // ... geoUtils.js

 function movingCirclesIntersection(a_pos, a_vel, a_size, b_pos, b_vel, b_size) {
-    // ... here there's a bunch of math that essentially does exactly what our
+    // ... here there's a bunch of math that essentially does what our earlier
-    // earlier Python method 'collision_times' did!
-It sets a, b, c variables
+    // Python method 'collision_times' did!
+It sets up a, b, c variables to
-    // to solve with the quadratic formula and get two time 'ts' (t1, t2): ts = [t1, t2];
+    // solve with the quadratic formula and get two time 'ts' (t1, t2): ts = [t1, t2];
     ts.map(function(t) {
         // Move the circles to the moment of collision